kobiton/Travis-CI/integrate-kobiton-travisci.md

 ## 3. Adding required enviroment variables to Travis CI

-As variables such as `API Key` and `Hockey App Token` are sensitive, one must secure these elements with Travis CI to use in our script.
+Because variables such as `API Key` and `Hockey App Token` are sensitive, we must secure these elements with Travis CI to use in our script.
 1. Go to your Travis CI project.
 2. Click on **"More options"** and select **"Settings"**